Freedom and Constraints in the K3 Landscape: Type I/Heterotic on K3

 \subsection{Summary of constraints}

 The tadpole condition (\ref{eq:tadpole1}) can be satisfied by turning on background world-volume fluxes threading various 2-cycles in the K3.
 We focus on $U(1)$ world-volume fluxes for simplicity.
 Dirac quantization implies that the $U(1)$ fluxes, appropriately normalized, are vectors in the integral cohomology lattice $H^2(S,\Z)\cong \lat$.
-For each $U(1)$ factor, we have a lattice vector $\hat{f}_i$; in terms of these vectors $f_i$, the tadpole condition is simply $\sum_i \hat{f}_i\cdot \hat{f}_i=-24$.
+For each $U(1)$ factor, we have a lattice vector $\hat{f}_i$; in terms of these vectors $\hat{f}_i$, the tadpole condition is simply $\sum_i \hat{f}_i\cdot \hat{f}_i=-48$.
 Supersymmetry requires that the non-zero vectors $\hat{f}_i$ (not required to be linearly independent, or distinct) generate a negative-definite sublattice of $\lat$.
-The fact that the lattice $\lat$ is even allows us to have at most twelve non-zero $\hat{f}_i$.
-Therefore,
+The K3 surface is smooth only if the lattice $H^2(S,\Z) \cap H^{1,1}(S)$ contains no norm-squared $-2$ vectors, which implies that $\hat{f}_i^2 \leq -4$.
+This in turn implies that we can have at most twelve non-zero $\hat{f}_i$.
+Let $\M$ denote the lattice generated (over $\Z$) by the vectors $\hat{f}_i$ and $(1/2)\sum_i \hat{f}_i$.
+Then,

-When these constraints are satisfied, we have a consistent vacuum solution to the equations of motion.
+When these constraints are satisfied, we have a consistent string compactification on a smooth K3 surface that satisfies the equations of motion in the supergravity approximation.
 That is, for any set of fluxes $\hat{f}_i \in\lattice$ satisfying (\ref{conditions}), there exist choices of complex structure $\Omega$ and K\"ahler form $J$ on K3 satisfying (\ref{eq:SUSY-conditions}).
 The moduli space of these solutions is restricted by the choice of fluxes, since the complex structure and K\"ahler form of the K3 surface are constrained to be orthogonal to the lattice generated by the fluxes $\hat{f}_i$.
+While we have restricted our attention to smooth K3 compactifications, it is possible that some of the singular compactifications are consistent; we comment on this in the following section.